 PDX: A Data Layout for Vector Similarity Search

 PDX is a transposed data layout for vectors that store the dimensions of different vectors together.
-In a nutshell, PDX is PAX for vector similarity search.
 You can read more about PDX in my blog-posts: Sub-millisecond similarity search on IVF indexes with PDX and What if we store vector embeddings vertically?

 Bang for the Buck: Vector Search on Cloud CPUs